pallets/flask/docs/quickstart.rst

 ---------------------------

 If you want to add a WSGI middleware to your application you can wrap the internal WSGI application.
-For example if you want to one of the middlewares from the Werkzeug package to work around bugs in lighttpd, you can do it like this::
+For example if you want to use one of the middlewares from the Werkzeug package to work around bugs in lighttpd, you can do it like this::